huntergps/handbook-docs/Fuse/03 - UI Components.md

 		</Rectangle>
 	</StackPanel>

 Here we create a `Circle` that has been filled with an `ImageFill`-brush, great for creating your typical profile picture in a social app.
-We then add under it a @(Rectangle) that has a nice and subtle `LinearGradient` from fuchsia(?) to purple(?).
+We then add under it a @(Rectangle) that has a nice and subtle `LinearGradient`.

 ### $(Stroke:Strokes)